Rapsodi (Olamide album)

-Rapsodi is the debut studio album by Nigerian rapper Olamide, released by Coded Tunes.
+Rapsodi is the debut studio album by Nigerian rapper Olamide, released by Coded Tunes on 21 March 2011.
 The album features guest appearances from Pheelz, Wizkid, 9ice, Reminisce, I.D Cabasa, 2Phat, Adol, Ab1, Jumoke, Lord of Ajasa, B-Rank, Soul Joe, and Terry Da Rapman.
 It was nominated for Best Rap Album at The Headies 2012.

 Accolades

 Rapsodi was nominated for Best Rap Album at The Headies 2012.